 Master of Pharmacy students experience a diverse range of clinical placement opportunities.
 Students complete approximately 520 hours over the two year program, ranging from half day per week placements during teaching sessions to block placements during session breaks.

 Finding a placement

-Our hospital placement partners include some of Sydney's largest teaching hospitals as well as settings in regional and rural Australia.
-Placements within a hospital setting may include:
+Our hospital pharmacy partners include some of Sydney's largest teaching hospitals as well as settings in rural and regional Australia.

-Students also have the option to pursue career interests outside the the hospital setting in a range of specialist settings including specialised opthalmic private practices, rehabilitation clinics, community health clinical and private orthoptic practices.
-These settings can include:
+Students also have the option to pursue career interests outside the traditional areas of hospital and community pharmacy.
+Specialist settings can include:

 Detailed information on clinical placement requirements and logistics including uniform, vaccinations and more can be found on the UTS Current Students site.